pauljacobv/Automation-is-fun/README.md

 .\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup

-this will make the script to the task to run at the time of user login
+this will make the script to run at the time of user login